What is endometriosis: causes to recognise

 · CB1 and CB2 – reduce inflammation and neuropathic pain;

-· TRPV1 – regulates the perception of pelvic pain;
+· TRPV1 – regulates pelvic pain perception;

 · 5-HT1A – improves anxiety and mood;